STDFromTheLab/Our-server-bot-Paul-Blart-/README.md

-The code for our bot. so if you like it, you can have it Its coded in python using the Discord.py library you can use the code by replacing the, "Token" in the token.txt file, with your discord bot token.
-Also, replace "id" in Guild.txt with your discord server id.
+The code for our bot. so if you like it, you can have it Its coded in python using the Discord.py library you can use the code by adding your bot token as a windows enviroment variable under the name DISCORD_TOKEN